Beetroot Dumplings – Südtirol Recipe

 dumplings ready for cooking

 • Cook the dumplings in salted water (or broth) over low heat.
 When they float to the surface, continue cooking for about another 5 minutes.
-It is essential that the water gently simmers to avoid damaging the structure of the dumpling.
+It’s essential that the water simmers gently to avoid damaging the structure of the dumpling.

 cook beetroot dumplings